Startide Rising: Plot summary

 The mutinous crew, led by Takkata-Jim, sabotage equipment, leading to Captain Creideiki becoming brain damaged, although he later recovers somewhat.
 Before he can be caught, Takkata-Jim flees in a shuttle, but the shuttle has been sabotaged by the loyal crew, and he is sent into the middle of the battle over Kithrup with his radio disabled and his weapons set to fire when any ship approaches.
 Takkata-Jim unintentionally draws off the two largest remaining fleets.

 In the confusion, Streaker almost escapes without incident hidden in the Thennanin hull, but is confronted by several ships belonging to the Brothers of the Night (Brethren).
 Streaker is saved when six Thennanin ships, saving one of their "own", fight off the Brethren warriors.
 Streaker then flees to the transfer point, but before fleeing, sends a mocking transmission to the crusading armadas.

 The dolphins in the novel speak three languages: Primal, Trinary and Anglic.
 Primal and Trinary are represented as haiku-esque poems (two of the human characters quote Yosa Buson), while Anglic is a hypothetical English-derivative (not to be confused with the actual Anglic family of languages containing modern English, its ancestors, and its close relatives like Scots), rendered for the reader as standard English.

-The book shifts point of view frequently from character to character, ranging from humans, to dolphins, to a number of the alien races which are trying to destroy, capture, or help the Streaker.
+The book shifts point of view frequently from character to character, ranging from humans, to dolphins, to a number of the alien races that are trying to destroy, capture, or help the Streaker.
 This allows the reader to get some idea of how the crew of the Streaker fits within the larger context of Galactic affairs.
 All of the alien races described in this book, and numerous others, are further described and illustrated in the book Contacting Aliens: An Illustrated Guide to David Brin's Uplift Universe.